The 1923 Halfpenny is a classic Australian rarity with an elite status.

 This 1923 Halfpenny is a stand-out piece.
 Brilliantly struck and obviously cherished in the ninety-nine years since its striking.
-Its state of preservation is remarkable.
+Its state of preservation verges on the miraculous.

-A stunning reverse, highly reflective surfaces with original lustre.
-Solid inner beading and date '1923'.
+A stunning reverse, highly reflective surfaces that exude beautiful colours.
+Underlying copper brilliance.
+Solid inner beading.

 An amazing obverse.
 The diamond is sharp, complete and three-dimensional.
 The eight pearls are pristine.
-Smooth, highly reflective fields.
+Smooth, highly reflective fields exude magnificent colours.

 Australian collectors just love their copper coins.